AdrianBav/bavanco/readme.md

 # Bavanco

-## record user activity
-- Elixar assets
-- Complete cards specific stats
-- Add API auth?
+## Top Jobs
+- Rename leaderboard to popularity

 ## Low Priority
 - Add geo stats to trait?
+- Add API auth?
+- header to change group colors each time it goes back to top (or just monopoly page?)
 - update favicon with new font
-- header to change group colors each time it goes back to top
-- Merge normalize.css into app.css
-- Meta description
+- Meta descriptions in layout file